 Somebody is down-at-the-heels if he or she wears worn-out clothes that look shabby or unkempt.

-She appeared down-at-the-heels after her breakup with her long-time partner.
+The down-at-the-heels woman looked disheveled and depressed after her breakup with her long-time partner.

 Something is cloak-and-dagger if it is dubious and covert.